Key Highlights

 The importance of mobile marketing in today's digital landscape is too significant to ignore.

 So, what do all these hypothetical anecdotes do with mobile marketing and your business?
 Put simply, there are a lot of people living in the mobile arena, which means that’s where marketing needs to go.
-Look at the dawn of TV and the computer; new, popular mediums attract scores of people, and the best marketing follows the people.
+Look at the dawn of TV and the computer; new, popular media attract scores of people, and the best marketing follows the people.

 What is Mobile Marketing?